Horfield: Transport

 Horfield is served by bus services on Gloucester Road (First West of England routes 24, 25, 70, 71, 72, 73, 75, 76, 78 and 79 and Wessex Connect routes 3A, 3C commuter buses to Aztec West and 11,12, 15 and 19), and Muller Road (Wessex Connect routes 506 and 507).

 The main road running through Horfield is the Gloucester Road section of the A38 and is the longest road of independent shops in the UK.

 Historically, from the latter part of the 19th century until the first third of the 20th century, Horfield was served by Bristol's tram system, with Horfield having its own tram depot near the junction of Gloucester Road and Church Road.
 The tram depot site is now a petrol station and a doctor's surgery at the rear.
 Tram lines which once lead into the depot have been preserved in the surface of the car park of the surgery.

 Between 1927 and 1964, the northeast part of the district was served by Horfield railway station.

 Notable residents

-Famous sons of Horfield include Hollywood actor Cary Grant, who was born (but christened Archibald Leach) at 15 Hughenden Road in 1904, and composer Ray Steadman-Allen was born at 64 Muller Road in 1922.
+Famous sons of Horfield include actor Cary Grant, who was born at 15 Hughenden Road in 1904, and composer Ray Steadman-Allen was born at 64 Muller Road in 1922.
 The cartoonist Annie Fish was born at Brynland Avenue in 1890.